Interactive Business Plans: Digital Presentations That Engage Investors

 Add a clickable table of contents at the top.
 Include section summaries that expand when clicked.
 Use progress bars to show how much of the plan they've reviewed.

 Mobile-friendly design matters too.
-Many backers review plans on phones and tablets while traveling.
-Between meetings.
+Why?
+Because backers review plans on phones and tablets while traveling between meetings.

 Real-World Example

-A startup founder building a food delivery app created an interactive business plan.
-It landed three backer meetings in one week.
+A startup founder building a food delivery app created an interactive business plan that landed three backer meetings in one week.
 Instead of sending a PDF, they built a clickable presentation.

 The opening page showed their market size with an interactive map.
 Backers could click on different cities to see customer demand data.
-The financial section let backers adjust key assumptions.
-Customer buy costs.
-Average order values.
+Financial sections let backers adjust key assumptions like customer buy costs and average order values.

 Most importantly, they included a working prototype of their app right in the business plan.
-Backers could place a test order.
-See the user experience firsthand.
+Backers could place a test order and see the user experience firsthand.
 This interactive element convinced two backers to move forward with due diligence.

 The founder spent two weeks building the interactive plan using online tools.
-They said it took longer than writing a traditional plan.
-The results were worth it.
+They said it took longer than writing a traditional plan, but the results were worth it.
 Backers spent 15 minutes exploring the interactive plan versus 3 minutes scanning their old PDF version.

 Note: This is a composite example created for illustration purposes.
 Does not represent a single real person or company.